Skip to content

 Historic Artifacts on Company Street

-St. Croix is known by many for it’s rich history, there is even an archaeological museum here where you can learn about some of the island’s earliest inhabitants.
-The St. Croix Archaeological Society Museum houses a number of interesting pre-Colombian era artifacts that have been excavated here on St. Croix, but new artifacts from multiple eras are still being uncovered today.
-In fact, while Company Street was being excavated for infrastructure improvements at the end of 2016, many new artifacts dating back to the early days of Christiansted were uncovered by resident archaeologist David Hayes.
+St. Croix is known by many for it’s rich history, and new artifacts from multiple eras are still being uncovered today.
+In fact, while Company Street was being excavated for infrastructure improvements at the end of 2016, many artifacts dating back to the early days of Christiansted were uncovered.

 Company Street is one of the main roads in Christiansted, and has been since the town was built in the mid-1700s.
 Stretching from Fort Christiansvaern to the cemetery gate of St. John’s Anglican Church, Company Street was historically a two lane dirt road lined with homes and shops built when the Danish owned St. Croix.
 David Hayes was the archaeologist that performed the Company Street dig, and he kindly presented his artifact findings to the public which included pieces of clay pipes, shards of china and pottery, bottles, glasses, and other relics from everyday life in the mid-18th century.